VMware vSphere Metro Storage Cluster Recommended Practices

 VMs from ESXi-01 and ESXi-02 are restarted by vSphere HA on ESXi-03 and ESXi-04.

-When the PDL condition occurs, VMs running on datastore Frimley01 on hosts ESXi-01 and ESXi-02 are killed instantly.
+When the PDL condition occurs, VMs running on datastore Frimley01 on hosts ESXi-01 and ESXi-02 are halted instantly.
 They then are restarted by vSphere HA on hosts within the cluster that have access to the datastore, ESXi-03 and ESXi-04 in this scenario.
-The PDL and killing of the VM world group leader can be witnessed by following the entries in the vmkernel.log file located in /var/log/ on the vSphere hosts.
+The PDL and halting of the VM world group leader can be witnessed by following the entries in the vmkernel.log file located in /var/log/ on the vSphere hosts.
 The following is an outtake of the vmkernel.log file where a PDL is recognized and appropriate action is taken.

 2017-03-14T13:39:25.085Z cpu7:4499)WARNING: VSCSI: 4055: handle 8198(vscsi4:0):opened by wid 4499 (vmm0:fri-iscsi-02) has Permanent Device Loss.
 Killing world group leader 4491